July 10, 2025

 Spark Test Characteristics

 The spark test is a qualitative method that involves grinding a material against an abrasive wheel.
 When performing this test on nickel-based superalloys, one can observe a unique spark stream characterized by short, thin sparks that range in color from dark red to orange.
-Notably, these sparks exhibit little to no forking and may have a "waving" appearance.
+Notably, these sparks exhibit little to no forking and may have a “waving” appearance.
 In contrast, titanium produces bright, blinding white sparks, while carbon steels generate longer sparks with noticeable forking.
-On the other hand, stainless steels display varying spark patterns: the 300-series typically produces orange to straw-colored sparks without forks, whereas the 400-series may demonstrate some forking in their spark display.
+On the other hand, stainless steels display varying spark patterns: the 300-series typically produces orange to straw-colored sparks without forks, whereas the 400-series may exhibit some forking.

 Conclusion